popey/grummage/README.md

 ## Caveats

-I am not a developer.
-This is all rather hastily written.
-No warranty is provided or implied.
+I am an open-source enthusiast and self-taught coder creating projects driven by curiosity and a love for problem-solving.
+The code may have bugs or sharp edges.
+Kindly let me know via in [issue](https://github.com/popey/grummage/issues).
+Thanks.